Tropical Rainforest

 Beneath the emergent layer is the canopy, a deep layer of vegetation roughly 6 meters (20 feet) thick.
 The canopy’s dense network of leaves and branches forms a roof over the two remaining layers.
 The canopy blocks winds, rainfall, and sunlight, creating a humid, still, and dark environment below.
 Trees have adapted to this damp environment by producing glossy leaves with pointed tips that repel water.

 While trees in the emergent layer rely on wind to scatter their seeds, many canopy plants, lacking wind, encase their seeds in fruit.
 Sweet fruit entices animals, which eat the fruit and deposit seeds on the forest floor as droppings.
-Fig trees, common throughout most of the world’s tropical rain, may be the most familiar fruit tree in the canopy.
+Fig trees, common throughout most of the world’s tropical rainforests, may be the most familiar fruit tree in the canopy.

 Located several meters below the canopy, the understory is an even darker, stiller, and more humid environment.
 Plants here, such as palms and philodendrons, are much shorter and have larger leaves than plants that dominate the canopy.
 Understory plants’ large leaves catch the minimal sunlight reaching beyond the dense canopy.